orangeduck/mpc/README.md

 View From the Top
 -----------------

-In this example I specify a grammar for a basic maths language and parse a string from it.
+In this example I specify a grammar for a basic maths language.

-The output is an instance of the included `mpc_ast_t` type.
+The output from the parse is an instance of the included `mpc_ast_t` type.

 ```c
 #include "mpc.h"